mht3/Audio_Mirror/SECURITY.md

 ## Supported Versions

 Only users with Android 8 (Oreo) or newer can use this app.
-THis is about 70% of the Android user platform.
+This is about 70% of the Android user platform.

 | Android OS Version | Supported          |
 | ------- | ------------------ |